What Is a Retention Offer? How to Ask Your Credit Card Company for One

 When to Call

-Technically you can call or live chat any time to ask for a retention offer.
 The best time, however, may be to call within a 30-day window of your annual fee posting — ideally one to three weeks after.
 That's when the issuer's system knows you're a flight risk, and when the retention department has the most to work with.

+Calling just before the fee hits is less likely to produce an offer.
 You can check your statement for the exact date your annual fee posted.

 FAQ